roodlicious/roodlicious/README.md

 - 👋 Hi, I’m @roodlicious
 - 👀 I’m interested in data analytics as well as business intelligence
-- 🌱 I’m currently learning SQL,Python, and Visiualization
+- 🌱 I’m currently in the trenches with SQL, Python, and PowerBi
-- 💞️ I’m looking to collaborate on anything that well help me with my portfolio and getting my foot in the door.
+- 💞️ I’m looking to collaborate on anything that well help me with my portfolio and building something I can be proud of.
 - 📫 How to reach me rudy2.ms@gmail.com

 <!---